Discover the functional medicine approach to solve acne for good.

 Stress causes rises in cortisol, which is a natural response in the short term.
 However, chronic stress can create consistently high levels of cortisol which needs to come from somewhere, and might be preferentially manufactured at the expense of progesterone.
 So stress can contribute to oestrogen:progesterone imbalances, by causing a low progesterone state (23).

-Functional medicine practitioner Rebecca Hughes explains the role of stress in acne:
+Melbourne Functional Medicine practitioner Rebecca Hughes explains the role of stress in acne:

 Why gut health can influence your acne